-Client, M&O contractor at Department of Energy nuclear facility in Oak Ridge sought review of State Board of Equalization ruliing holding that contractor had taxable interest in real property owned by government.
+Client, M&O contractor at Department of Energy nuclear facility in Oak Ridge sought review of State Board of Equalization ruling holding that contractor had taxable interest in real property owned by government.
 Court held Contractor did not have interest in real property subject to taxation.
-Attorneys: Jackson C. Kramer, Wayne R. Kramer, G. Wilson Horde, Erma G. Greenwood and David L. Oakley, Jr.
+Attorneys: Jackson C. Kramer, Wayne R. Kramer, Erma G. Greenwood and David L. Oakley, Jr.

 Hutchinson v.
 Tennessee Farmers Mutual Insurance Company, 652 S.W.2d 904 (Tenn.
 Ct.
 App.
 1983).

 Action was brought against client insurer for uninsured motorist coverage for after Alabama court judgment.
 Court held for client because Alabama law did not apply to uninsured motorist claim and client was permitted to assert defenses.
 Attorney: John T. Johnson, Jr.